Electrical Engineering M.S.

-Advanced courses in electrical engineering, physics, computer science, and mathematics (18 to 24 credits, at least 6 of which must be at the 6000-level) with at least fifteen credits appropriately distributed in approved areas of study in the Electrical Engineering department.
-Thesis research (six to twelve credits).
+Advanced courses in electrical engineering, physics, computer science, and mathematics (18 to 24 credits, at least 6 of which must be at the 6000-level) with at least 15 credits appropriately distributed in approved areas of study in the Electrical Engineering department.
+Thesis research (6 to 12 credits).

 In all cases, successful completion of the M.S. degree will require passing a comprehensive examination.
 This examination will in part be based on course work that was taken in the pursuit of the M.S. degree.
 Thesis option students will be tested orally at the time of their thesis proposal while project option students will be asked to write and present a report on a design or research topic of interest.

 M.S.
 Thesis Option: The student must orally present a proposal for their thesis research at least 3 months prior to graduation.
 The student's thesis committee will orally examine the student based on the student's coursework and research focus.

 M.S.
-Project Option: Under the supervision of an EE graduate faculty member, the student must prepare and present a written proposal for their project research approximately 3 months prior to graduation.
+Project Option: Under the supervision of an EE graduate faculty member, the student must prepare and present a written proposal for their research project approximately 6 months prior to graduation.
 The student's project committee will orally examine the student based on the student's coursework and research focus.